cnpnina/cnpnina/README.md

 ## Hello, everyone!! welcome to nn workspace 🙌
 ### &nbsp;I'm Chanokporn Nithijaturon (nina) 🐿️

-**Recent graduate at Bangkok University major in AI Engineering and Data Science.**

-I am a Data Scientist with experience in database design, data management, data analysis, data visualization, and machine learning.
-I have a strong passion for continuous learning and the ability to quickly adapt to new tools and technologies.
-I’m eager to apply my knowledge in real-world challenges, further develop my skills through hands-on experience, and contribute to data-driven projects, and gain valuable practical experience
+I am a Junior AI Engineer, I work on developing and applying AI agent systems to real-world use cases.
+I have academic experience in machine learning and chatbot development, along with a foundation in Data Science, including database design, data management, data analysis, and data visualization.
+I am passionate about artificial intelligence and motivated to apply my knowledge to solve practical problems.
+I am eager to continuously learn, adapt to new technologies, and grow in challenging environments while contributing to impactful, data-driven projects.

 🌏 &nbsp;Based in Bangkok, Thailand\
 ✉️ &nbsp;Please feel free to contact me at [chanokporn.nina@gmail.com](mailto:chanokporn.nina@gmail.com)